-We’ve officially been living in France for 6 months now!
-By next month, this will be the longest we’ve ever spent in one apartment since we’ve gotten married.
-By two months after that, it will be the longest we’ve ever lived in one country since we’ve gotten married!
+We’ve officially been living in France for 1.5 years now!
 France is quickly becoming the place that we want to call our “forever home.”
 So here are the things we think you should know before deciding to live in France: the Pros & Cons of living in France!

 Pros of Living in France